Failure to Supervise Attorney in St. Louis, Missouri

-Missouri law imposes a duty on both indviduals and companies to provide the proper supervision in a given circumstance.
-In many occassions, negligent supervision occasssions involve injuries to children or individuals involving specialized care such as elderly or sick individuals.
-The injuries typically physical take place on another party’s property.
+Missouri law imposes a duty on both individuals and companies to provide the proper supervision in a given circumstance.
+In many occasions, negligent supervision occasions involve injuries to children or individuals involving specialized care such as elderly or sick individuals.
+The injuries typically physically take place on another party’s property.
 In Missouri, when someone is injured due to a failure of supervision, the injured party has a negligence claim.
 Some of the general instances where a failure to supervise allows for a cause of action include:

 Insurance Company Tactics

 Most negligent supervision cases involve dealing with an insurance company.
 When dealing with a an insurance company on a negligent supervision case, it is important to note the following: